-I love recipes like these burgers that I can make in large batches (I often triple the recipe quantities) and freeze to have on hand for last-minute BBQ or summer party invitations where I know I may need to take my vegan own option.
+I love recipes like these burgers that I can make in large batches (I often triple the recipe quantities) and freeze to have on hand for last-minute BBQ or party invitations where I know I may need to take my vegan own option.

 Making them in bulk is a great time saver too and they work well served hot or cold, paired with a light salad or as part of a bigger main meal.
 You could form the mix into smaller balls rather than patties as they make a great finger food served cold for a picnic.

 If you want to try with black beans or kidney beans instead of chickpeas go for it.
 Similarly other nuts could work well in place of walnuts.
 It’s a pretty versatile recipe.

 Top tip- I always advise tasting the mix before forming the patties and baking, so you can adjust the flavours to suit your taste buds.

 Makes approx. 8 burgers

 1/2 cup cooked quinoa